Huitziii/charlesbordet.com/_posts/en/2018-09-29-extract-pdf.markdown

 install.packages("pdftools")
 {% endhighlight %}

-A quick glance at the [documentation](https://cran.rstudio.com/web/packages/pdftools/pdftools.pdf) will show you the few functions of the package, the most important of which being pdf_text.
+A quick glance at the [documentation](https://cran.rstudio.com/web/packages/pdftools/pdftools.pdf) will show you the few functions of the package, the most important of which being `pdf_text`.

 For this article, I will use an official record from the UN that you can find on this [link](https://github.com/Huitziii/crispy-pdf/raw/master/71_PV.62.pdf)